Get involved

 The following groups are currently looking for new members and representatives:

-This steering group aims to support a unified approach to IPOS in Greater Manchester.
+This group aims to support a unified approach to palliative care outcome measures across Greater Manchester and Eastern Cheshire.

 This group offers influence and strategic leadership to develop and deliver EPaCCS across Greater Manchester and Eastern Cheshire.